Mangu/AzureIoTHandsOnLabs/Module2b/readme.md

 * Deploy the Azure gateway SDK to Raspberry Pi
 * Write gateway modules to read from the Arduino (protocol translation), and convert the data to JSON (formatter), as examples of writing gateway modules
 * Configure the gateway to authenticate to Azure IoT and run the solution
+* Add some "edge processing" to the solution

 ### Step 1 - Arduino device setup and development